atomisthq/docs/docs/developer/glossary.md

 a database where Atomist stores correlated events

 #### dashboard
+ better known as the Atomist web interface, this lives at [app.atomist.com](https://app.atomist.com), and it gives you access to some notifications and the settings for your Atomist workspace. [more info](../user/dashboard.md)

+#### web interface
- there are many dashboards in the world.
-This one lives at [app.atomist.com](https://app.atomist.com), and it gives you access to some notifications and the settings for your Atomist workspace. [more info](../user/dashboard.md)
+ the Atomist web interface lives at [app.atomist.com](https://app.atomist.com), and it gives you access to some notifications and the settings for your Atomist workspace. [more info](../user/dashboard.md)

 #### delivery